Keeping Your Home

 Option 1: Help for the Hardest Hit Funds or H4HH

-Currently the State of Michigan has H4HH funds available to assist struggling homeowner’s with bringing a delinquent mortgage or property taxes current.
+Currently, the State of Michigan has H4HH funds available to assist struggling homeowners with bringing a delinquent mortgage or property taxes current.
 The program is called Step Forward Michigan.
-Step Forward Michigan has four different programs that you may be eligible for based on a set of established criteria.
+Step Forward Michigan has one program, Loan Rescue, which can help with mortgage and tax issues.

 Possible workout options may include: